mozilla/jetstream-config/README.md

 A new pull-request needs to be opened for new or updated configuration files.
 The pull-request can be merged after CI checks verify that the provided configuration files are valid.

-Once new config files are pushed, pensieve will automatically re-run the analysis for affected experiments.
+Once new config files are pushed, jetstream will automatically re-run the analysis for affected experiments.